Deadline

 Can the person writing a letter of recommendation send it directly to MIPA?

-No. Letters of recommendation must be submitted it with your application.
+Letters of recommendation must be submitted it with your application.
 We do not accept letters sent directly to MIPA because of the chance it could get misplaced or that it might not arrive by deadline.

 We do not consider these letters as confidential or secret.
 If a letter writer is not willing to share with you what they wrote about you, your application might be better served by a letter of recommendation from someone else.